3.2: Interviewing

 The tornado story example comes from a breaking news situation, but most media interviews are not conducted during breaking news.

-Interviewers should keep their list of questions or talking points close at hand for the sake of reference but should not merely read their list of questions to the interview subject.
-This is a dead giveaway that the interviewer is inexperienced or has not practiced.
-Inexperienced interviewers should conduct practice interviews whenever they get the chance with a loved one, a roommate, or a classmate to get a sense of how the conversation might go.
+Interviewers should keep their list of questions or talking points close at hand for the sake of reference but should not merely read their list of questions to the interviewee.
+This is a dead giveaway that the interviewer is inexperienced.
+Inexperienced interviewers should conduct practice interviews whenever they get the chance.
+Try out your questions on a loved one, a roommate, or a classmate to get a sense of how the conversation might go.

-The most common mistake in professional mass media interviewing is when an interviewer feels the need to demonstrate what they know and fails to get the interviewee to open up and share what they know and feel.
+One of the most common mistakes in professional mass media interviewing is when an interviewer feels the need to demonstrate what they know and fails to get the interviewee to open up and share what they know and feel.
 One-sided conversations are not truly conversations.
 They are lectures or diatribes and should be avoided.

 Regarding bias and contentious topics